terrorgarten/IPK_P1/README.md

 ## Implementation details
-The program loads necessary socket and address settings and the loops indefinitely until a request is accepted.
+The program loads necessary socket and address settings and then loops indefinitely until a request is accepted.
 Upon acceptance, the program parses the requests and returns response.
-Then awaits another request until terminated via CTRL+C/kill.
+Then awaits another request in the loop.
+The program continues to handle requests indefinitely until shut down via CTRL+C/kill on the host machine.